Chesapeake Film Festival:

 3) Filmmakers will be notified by approximately June 15, 2023 if their film has been accepted to the Chesapeake Film Festival.

 4) Upon acceptance, a contract, additional exhibition copies and press materials will be requested.
-Exhibition materials and media must be received no later than July 31, 2018.
-The individual or corporation submitting the film hereby warrants that it is authorized to commit the film for screening, and understands and accepts these requirements and regulations.
+Contracts for selected films will be due by July 1, 2023.
+All exhibition materials and media including film links, trailers and promotional stills must be received no later than July 5, 2023.
+The individual or corporation submitting the film hereby warrants that it is authorized to commit the film for screening and understands and accepts these requirements and regulations.

 SELECTION CRITERIA & REVIEW